Days: 4 / Difficulty: 1 of 5 (Easy)

 Our Tour Package Cost Include:

-* All transportation from and to the Rafting Points.
+* All transportation from and to the Rafting Points by private vehicle.

 * All Safety Equipments (Life jacket and helmet while on rafting).